 Kerry Lynne was a history major in college and went into teaching.
 That didn't work, so she had two office careers.
 That didn't work either.
 Through a circuitous sequence of events, she wound up in the decorative painting world, where she traveled taught and published for some 35 years.
 And then her hand wouldn't work.
 So she went back to what she knew: writing, history, and sailing.

-Lynne's fictional writings include The Pirate Captain, Chronicles of a Legend, “Nor Silver” (2014 Next Generation Indie Book Finalist Award for Historical Fiction), "Nor Gold", The Pirate Captain (2015), "Treasured Treasures", The Pirate Captain (2018) which continues the story of Captain Blackthorne, and a published short story, LocoThology #3-The Price of Victory (The Pirate Captain).
+Lynne's fictional writings include The Pirate Captain, Chronicles of a Legend, “Nor Silver” (2014 Next Generation Indie Book Finalist Award for Historical Fiction), "Nor Gold", The Pirate Captain (2015), "Treasured Treasures", The Pirate Captain (2018), Cursed Blessings, The Pirate Captain TBR (2021), LocoThology #3-The Price of Victory (The Pirate Captain).

 The Pirate Captain, Chronicles of a Legend series has been listed in Amazon's Kindle "Best Sellers", Historical Caribbean & Latin American Fiction, Top 20-100 for the past three years.

 The Pirate Captain, Chronicles of a Legend series is a unique literary genre, “historical pirate fiction” which is a blend of historical fiction, romance, nautical, paranormal, and action/adventure.

-The Pirate Captain series is not a romance: there is an "intense" love story between the Captain and a Jacobite widow.
-It is not a story that ends in smiles and happily ever afters: there are deep emotions shared and sacrifices witnessed.
-It is not a Treasure Island “wannbe” nor will Blackbeard, Mary Reed or Jack Rackam make an appearance; there are Captain Nathanael Blackthorne, Cate Mackenzie, Captain Thomas, Pyrce, Hattie, and Breston Creswicke
+The Pirate Captain series is not a romance: it is an "intense" love story between the Captain and a Jacobite widow but it is not a story that ends in smiles and happily ever afters: there are deep emotions shared and sacrifices witnessed.
+It is not a Treasure Island “wannbe” nor will Blackbeard, Mary Reed or Jack Rackam make an appearance; there are Captain Nathanael Blackthorne, Cate Mackenzie, Captain Thomas, Pryce, Hattie, and Breston Creswicke

 Comparing Captain Nathanael Blackthorne to Jack Sparrow is inevitable.
 What other pirate has there been in pop culture for the last 60 years?
 They are similar, both are pirates and captains in the West Indies from there ends the sameness.
 Nathan is more dangerous and lethal because his life has been far more unforgiven.